Kentucky State Penitentiary: Commissioners

-Name Changed
+Name change

 A part of the 1910 reform bill was to separate convicts by age and crime.
 All convicts under 30 years of age should be kept in a reformatory and those over 30 years of age should be kept in a penitentiary.

 The "Branch Penitentiary" had been built in Eddyville, Lyon County, and officially opened December 24, 1890 to ease the overcrowding of the Frankfort Penitentiary.
 The 1910 reform bill also stated that the electric chair should be housed in a penitentiary and a death house built.
 Frankfort Penitentiary did not want it.
 Frankfort didn't have the room nor did they want the curiosity seekers.
 In 1912 The Frankfort Penitentiary officially became the Kentucky State Reformatory and the Branch Penitentiary became the Kentucky State Penitentiary.